Option 1 is one of two ways to satisfy the J.D. Written Work Requirement. Click here for information about Option 2.

 See the J.D.
 Written Work Requirement FAQ for more details.

 HLS faculty actively support student writing, and are available to supervise papers.
 Students may ask any Law School faculty member or instructor with a Law School teaching appointment to supervise written work.
 Faculty on certain types of leave may not be available in a given term, and visiting faculty may supervise only during the term(s) of their appointment.
-Click here for a list of those faculty who have indicated particular fields in which they are available to supervise written work.

 J.D.
 Winter Writing Program